CBMR-Single-Cell-Omics-Platform/GEO-submission-guide/GEO_submission/scRNAseq_GEOsubmissionGuide.md

       * file checksum
         * Fill out using the list of checksums generated above
 ### Upload materials
-  * Follow the instructions on https://www.ncbi.nlm.nih.gov/geo/info/submissionftp.html and use the commands in `ftptransfer.txt`.
+  * Follow the instructions on https://www.ncbi.nlm.nih.gov/geo/info/submissionftp.html.
+  * avoid sftp as it is very slow
   * Make sure to use tmux or similar to persist the process as it can take days!
+  * When done
-  * When done, notify GEO using the [Submit to GEO web form](https://submit.ncbi.nlm.nih.gov/geo/submission/)
+      * notify GEO using the [Submit to GEO web form](https://submit.ncbi.nlm.nih.gov/geo/submission/)
+      * delete the copies of the fastq files and move the bash scripts to the permanent project folder for future reference